Rejoice! Exclamation mark loving Primo! are back! ‘Sogni’ is the follow up to 2018’s brilliant and understated ‘Amici‘.

-The band now consisting of four members, having added bassist Amy Hill, have taken the opportunity to broaden their sound whilst retaining the laid-back deadpan approach that was so appealing on their debut.
+The band now consists of four members, having added bassist Amy Hill.
+They’ve taken the opportunity to broaden their sound whilst retaining the laid-back deadpan approach that was so appealing on their debut.

 Opening with Things To Do, there remains a hint of Welsh post- punks Young Marble Giants in the slow building minimalism.
 Introduced by two repeating crunchy guitar notes, before the vocals and lead guitar mimic each other, it’s rounded out by simple bass notes and atmospheric synths.
 It’s not your typical straightforward Primo! song, hinting towards some of the explorations to come.

 This allows Perfect Paper to really cut through with its catchy retro Velvet Underground rock n’ roll.

 Complete with great backing vocals, wobbly buzzing synths and distant horn squeals.

 Machine builds on this momentum with a perfect simplicity.
 As on their debut, we’re treated to a ramshackle Raincoats-esque cracker.

 Hill provides a simple driving bassline to accompany the great lo-fi guitar chords on Best and Fairest.
 The reverb on the vocals offers a softness to contrast the chugging, as does the wispy synth in chorus.
 There are some really great instrumental sections, with chords that sound almost spontaneous, and psychy fuzzed out guitar lines.

 There are some really lovely keyboard touches on this record, none more so than the cascading line on Comedy Show.